Nigel Westlake : Represented Artist

 His television credits include documentaries, telemovies, news themes and station idents.

-Westlake's work has been widely performed and has earned numerous awards, including the Gold Medal at the New York International Radio Festival and numerous APRA and Screen Composer Guild awards for his film and concert music.
+His compositions have earned numerous accolades, including the Gold Medal at the New York International Radio Festival and 15 APRA awards in the screen & art music categories.

-In 2004 Nigel Westlake was awarded the HC Coombs Creative Arts Fellowship at the Australian National University.
+In 2004 he was awarded the HC Coombs Creative Arts Fellowship at the Australian National University and holds an honorary Doctorate in Music, awarded by the University of New South Wales in 2012.

-In 2008 he formed the Smugglers of Light Foundation in memory of his son Eli.
+In 2008 he founded the Smugglers of Light Foundation in memory of his son Eli, to promote cultural awareness and empowerment through education via the mediums of music and film in youth and Indigenous communities.

 Awards & Prizes